clustergarage/argus/jekyll/_docs/getting-started.md

 In order to properly run these components, a Kubernetes cluster running **v1.9** or above is required.
-Depending on your environment, there may be additional requirements to run both the daemon as a privileged container and the controller with an appropriate level of access to receive cluster events.
+Depending on your environment, there may be additional requirements to run both the daemon with Linux capabilities and the controller with an appropriate level of access to receive cluster events.

 Since procfs `/proc/[pid]` subdirectories are owned by the effective user and group of the process, we require escalated privileges so the daemon can watch for filesystem events of any process running in your cluster, directly on the host.

-In addition, if using Docker as your container runtime, we will need to volume mount the `docker.pid`, `docker.sock`, and sysfs `cgroup` paths inside the daemon container so it can determine the PID from a container ID.
-Other container runtimes make this a bit easier to find the PID, so if not using Docker, you can feel free to remove these from the configs.

 If running in a multi-tenant environment, you certainly will **not** be able to have the kind of escalated privileges needed to gain access to the host